• Skip to primary navigation

 Vegetarian balls in a savory tomato sauce

-Sprinkle these easy, gluten-free meatballs with some fresh parsley and serve as they are or over some pasta.
+Step 10: Sprinkle with parsley and serve plain or over pasta.

 Rice and mushroom meatballs on a bed of spaghetti